carlosamoreno/antaeus/README.md

 Please let us know how long the challenge takes you.
 We're not looking for how speedy or lengthy you are.
 It's just really to give us a clearer idea of what you've produced in the time you decided to take.
 Feel free to go as big or as small as you want.

+## Proposed solution
+I created and independent file with my solution, to separate from the original README.
+It can be found in [SOLUTION.md](./SOLUTION.md)

 ## Developing

 Requirements: